Senex Intelligence Ltd - Customer Data Processing Agreement

 8.6 If the parties cannot resolve the objection, Senex may suspend or avoid the affected processing, and Customer may terminate the affected Service to the extent the objected-to Sub-processor is necessary to provide it.

-8.7 Senex will not use a non-Cloudflare artificial-intelligence model provider or non-Cloudflare document-conversion provider to process Customer Personal Data unless Customer expressly authorises that provider through an Order Form, written instruction, product setting, or amendment to this DPA.
+8.7 Senex will not use a non-Cloudflare artificial-intelligence model provider, non-Cloudflare document-conversion provider, or other Conditional Egress Provider to process Customer Personal Data unless Customer expressly authorises the specific provider and feature through an Order Form, written instruction, product setting, or amendment to this DPA that satisfies the versioned DPA-reference requirements in section 9.

 8.8 For clarity, the optional providers listed in Schedule 4 are not Approved Sub-processors unless and until they are expressly added to Schedule 3 or otherwise authorised in accordance with this DPA.